champgm/solarizer/README.md

 # solarizer
-A utility which contains the default hexadecimal and RGB values for [solarized](https://ethanschoonover.com/solarized/) color values as well as the ability to convert any RGB color into a solarized-style theme by mimicking the color differences found in the `base` colors.
+A utility which contains the default hexadecimal and RGB values for [Solarized](https://ethanschoonover.com/solarized/) color values as well as the ability to convert any RGB color into a solarized-style theme by mimicking the color differences found in the "Base" colors.

 ## Installation
 `npm install --save solarizer`